CENSUS/choronzon/README.md

 it via pip.

 Moreover, **Choronzon** needs IDA Pro (actually, its terminal version).
-The path of IDA Pro should be specified on your configuration file like this:
+The path of IDA Pro should be specified in your configuration file like this:

 ```
 DisassemblerPath = 'C:\\Program Files (x86)\\IDA 6.6'